Brazil nut: Nutrition

-Brazil nuts are 3% water, 14% protein, 12% carbohydrates, and 66% fats.
-The fat components are 16% saturated, 24% monounsaturated, and 24% polyunsaturated.
+Brazil nuts are 3% water, 14% protein, 12% carbohydrates, and 66% fats (table).
+The fat components are 16% saturated, 24% monounsaturated, and 24% polyunsaturated (source in nutrition table).

-In a 100 g reference amount, Brazil nuts supply 659 calories, and are a rich source (20% or more of the Daily Value, DV) of dietary fiber (30% DV), thiamin (54% DV), vitamin E (38% DV), magnesium (106% DV), phosphorus (104% DV), manganese (57% DV), and zinc (43% DV).
-Calcium, iron, and potassium are present in moderate amounts (10–19% DV).
+In a reference amount of 100 g, Brazil nuts supply 659 calories, and are a rich source (20% or more of the Daily Value, DV) of thiamin, vitamin E, magnesium, phosphorus, manganese, potassium, and zinc.
+Calcium and iron are present in moderate amounts (10–19% DV; table).

 Selenium

-Brazil nuts are a particularly rich source of selenium, with just 28 g supplying 544 micrograms of selenium or 10 times the DV of 55 micrograms.
+Brazil nuts are a particularly rich source of selenium, with just 28 g – a standard serving of around 6 to 8 nuts, depending on size – has an average of 544 micrograms of selenium or 10 times the DV of 55 micrograms (nutrition table).
 However, the amount of selenium within batches of nuts may vary considerably.

 The high selenium content is used as a biomarker in studies of selenium intake and deficiency.
 Consumption of just one Brazil nut per day over 8 weeks was sufficient to restore selenium blood levels and increase HDL cholesterol in obese women.